shash42/ApertiumBidixGen/README.md

 <li>Analysis - The directory contains raw data of runs used by Result Visualizations
 <li>Result Visualizations - The directory contains jupyter notebooks demonstrating the efficacy of the tool developed.
 <li>Coding Challenge - The directory contains a preliminary code written for applying to Apertium for GSoC 2020.
 Mostly unimportant, perhaps except future GSoC aspirants.
     <li>SampleWord - Some sample word contexts used for sanity checks.
-Borrowed from the M. Villegas repository [2].
+Borrowed from the <a href="https://github.com/martavillegas/ApertiumRDF">M. Villegas ApertiumRDF repository</a>.
 <li> Tool - Contains installation files and the codebase for the actual CLI tool for users

 <sup>1</sup>Apertium bilingual dictionaries have some unidirectional entries to encode a lexical selection heuristic in the bilingual dictionary itself.